 - Add the person’s email address.

-- Click the New Locker button at the bottom of the app screen.
+- Click the New Locker button above the list of your local lockers.
 Name your locker.

-- Grag the folders and files that you want to share into the new locker.
+- Drag the folders and files you want to share into the new locker.

-- Click on the Share locker button (which you can also find by right-clicking on a locker).
+- Click on the Share locker button, which you can alternatively find by right-clicking on a locker.

 - Add the recipient’s email address.